GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-overview/index.md

 ---
 layout: post
 title: Push notifications overview
+subhead: >
-subhead: An overview of how push notifications work on the web.
+  An overview of what push notifications are, why you might use them, and how they work.
+description: >
-description: An overview of how push notifications work on the web.
+  An overview of what push notifications are, why you might use them, and how they work.
 authors:
   - kaycebasques
-  - mattgaunt
 date: 2020-11-10
 codelabs:
   - push-notifications-server-codelab